Wondermongering/AIDirector/docs/api.md

 ## ConversationLogger
 Writes conversation transcripts to plain text and JSON log files for later analysis.

+## ConversationArchive
+Persists entire conversation transcripts with embeddings so previous dialogues can be searched semantically.

 These classes are defined in `main.py` and are intended to be composed by `AIOrchestrator` when running a chat session.